-Take Newsweek for example, who accused Trump of being a golf cheat, based on nothing but empty hearsay and partisan exaggeration.
-Ewan Palmer’s poison pen article starts with a video about Trump saying he would not play golf as POTUS and yet he plays golf.
+Take Newsweek, for example, which accused Trump of being a golf cheat based on nothing but empty hearsay and partisan exaggeration.
+Ewan Palmer’s poison pen article starts with a video about Trump saying he would not play golf as POTUS, yet he plays golf.
 I dealt with this old chestnut here, reminding Lefties that when doctors insist you return to your sport to lose weight or die, you do.
-Fake News editors happily change their mind about such promises when ordered by medical experts, yet childishly refuse their President the same option.
+Fake News editors happily change their minds about such promises when ordered by medical experts, yet childishly refuse their President the same option.

 Ewan Palmer writes: